gravity-ui/uikit/src/components/Tabs/README.md

 ## Tabs.Item

-Used for render tabs item.
+Used to render a `Tabs` item.

 ### Icon

-Used if you need to display an icon for a tabs item.
+Used in case you need to display an icon for a `Tabs` item.

 <!--LANDING_BLOCK
 <ExampleBlock